Wednesday, December 23, 2009

 Earshot: 2nd Century Savage

-2nd Century Savage is saxophonist, flutist, and composer John C. Savage with electronica artist, Vusac (aka Isaac Peachin).
-Together they merge contemporary jazz improvisation with electronic instruments and live production techniques.
-Using interactive software sampling, effect processors, and virtuosic instrumental technique, they have the potential to suspend a single note in space, or to summon the power of an orchestral wall of sound.
-The results are haunting, transporting, and strikingly novel.
+Presented by Earshot Jazz.2nd Century Savage is saxophonist, flutist, and composer John C. Savage with electronica artist, Vusac (aka Isaac Peachin).
+Together they merge contemporary jazz improvisation with electronic instruments and live production [...]

 read moreEarshot: 2nd Century Savage